scipy.linalg.

 Parameters:

-A complex or real matrix whose eigenvalues and eigenvectors will be computed.
+A complex or real matrix (or a stack of matrices), whose eigenvalues will be computed.

-Right-hand side matrix in a generalized eigenvalue problem.
-If omitted, identity matrix is assumed.
+Right-hand side matrix (or a stack of matrices) in a generalized eigenvalue problem.
+If omitted (default), identity matrix is assumed.

 overwrite_abool, optional